sneha-4-22/cough-covid-Detection/README.md

 - **Cough Detection**: The app utilizes machine learning models trained on audio data to detect cough sounds within uploaded audio recordings.
 - **COVID Prediction**: Based on the characteristics of the cough sound, the app can predict whether it may be indicative of COVID or not.
 - **Librosa Integration**: Leveraging the librosa library, the app extracts relevant features from the audio recordings to enhance the accuracy of cough detection and COVID prediction.
+- **Tour Integration using Shepherd**: Seamlessly navigate through the app with our integrated Shepherd feature.
+Shepherd acts as your personal guide, leading you through each section of the app and providing detailed explanations along the way.

 ## Usage